Shan-Mi/Harry-Potter-WizardWorld/README.md

 - No frameworks, use fetch/axios to get data.
 - Do responsive webdesign if have any extra time.
 - Only use HTML / SASS to create this website from scratch
+- Use ES7 Async() and await to handle promises.
 ---
 Following are information that can get from API (https://www.potterapi.com/v1/) :
 ```